 There is no denying that having children changes all of us in many (many) ways.

-In a new US study, researchers actually found that dads brains change more when they parent a girl – and discovered that fathers have different brain responses when they interact with their toddler daughters than they do when they play with their toddler sons.
+In a US study, researchers actually found that dads brains change more when they parent a girl – and discovered that fathers have different brain responses when they interact with their toddler daughters than they do when they play with their toddler sons.

 Interestingly, the study, which was published in the American Psychological Association’s journal Behavioral Neuroscience, found that dads with girls tend to be more present and responsive to their daughters' needs than dads of toddler sons.
 As well as this, men with daughters also sang more often to their girls, talked more openly about their emotions and used more analytical words such as “all,” “below” and “much.”